SolaceProducts/pubsubplus-gcp-quickstart/README.md

 > Tip: For an HA deployment, after the first Compute Engine instance has been created, go to its "VM instance details" by clicking on its name.
 Then use the "CREATE SIMILAR" button to create a new instance with most of the configuration details that will be described next pre-populated.

-Determine the PubSub+ resource requirements based on the targeted [connection scaling](//docs.solace.com/Solace-SW-Broker-Set-Up/SW-Broker-Rel-Compat.htm#Connecti)
+Determine the PubSub+ container image resource requirements consulting the [System Resource Requirements](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/System-Resource-Requirements.htm#res-req-container), adjusted to the targeted System Scaling parameters [Maximum Possible Concurrent Client Connections](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/System-Scaling-Parameters.htm#max-client-connections) and [Maximum Possible Queue Messages](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/System-Scaling-Parameters.htm#max-queue-messages).

 At a minimum, select standard 2 vCPU machine type, and at least 2 GB of memory, a CentOS 7 OS, and a disk with a size of at least 30 GB deployed on Centos7 OS: